KKTeX/undernote/README.md

 This package was inspired by discussions on TeX Forum concerning undernote-like constructions using rules.

-An improved approach was later presented by Mr. YusukeTerada, which clarified several implementation details.
+An improved approach was later presented by Mr. Yusuke Terada, which clarified several implementation details.

 The present package is a complete reimplementation and extension,